 Do you know someone who has gone that extra mile to make a real difference to you or your community?
 Is there a person who you think deserves recognition for their kindness to others?

 Then nominate them now to be one of our ‘Boro Heroes’.

 Nominating is quick and easy – you just need to tell us about who you want to nominate and why you think they deserve to be a ‘Boro Hero’.

-At the end of each month, Andy Preston, Mayor of Middlesbrough, will review all of the nominations and select a ‘Boro Hero’ for the month.
+At the end of each month, Mayor Andy Preston will review all of the nominations, as well considering any other worthy people that he has been made aware of, and then select a 'Boro Hero' for the month.
 The successful nominees will be invited to meet the Mayor to receive their award.